pippinbarr/cart253-2020/topics/object-oriented-programming/inheritance.md

   // 4.
 We do want to define our display() method because the car
   // has a specific visual appearance: a rectangle with four wheels display() {
+    // Even though the Vehicle's version of display() does nothing, we should STILL
+    // call it.
+The variable "super" contains a reference to the Vehicle part of this car,
+    // so we can call the Vehicle version of the display() method by writing: super.display();

     push();
     rectMode(CENTER);
     noStroke();